Guanran928/Batch-Lunar-Client-Launcher/README.md

 Only support 1.7 and 1.8 now.

-TODO: Add option to launch Offical Lunar Client Launcher
+TODO: Fix unable to launch Offical Lunar Client Launcher

 TODO: More versions